The IOWA Review Committee looks for these components in the nomination:

 Additional pages of text may be attached.
 Letters of support are not necessary.

-If you have questions, the Review Committee chair, Candace Peters, 335-2260, is happy to provide information and support.
+If you have questions, contact the Review Committee chair at 335-2260, to provide information and support.
 Members of the Review Committee are also available to assist you by reviewing and giving feedback as you write your nomination.

 The following examples are provided to assist you in writing a nomination: